agalue/opennms-drift-aws/README.md

 * An EC2 instance for Kibana.

-* A elastic load balancer for the Elasticsearch instances.

-* A elastic load balancer for the OpenNMS UI instances.

 * Private DNS through Route 53 for all the instances.

 * Public DNS through Route 53 for all the instances, based on an existing Hosted Zone associated with a Public Domain.